BestLoveForYou/AstralPathSQL/README.md

 # v1.100 series
  ## 1.105.20220717
+ - Provides a more secure encryption and decryption format
  - Fixed update failure
  - Better data processing, and better data compatibility
  - Fixed some small bugs